-When an engineer uses multiple identities to do their work, it is essential to get the identities merged, so that the engineer's work is reflected holistically and accurately.
+Engineers use multiple identities to do their work.
+Merging these identities ensures the engineer's work is reflected holistically and accurately.
 The merge tool helps you merge these identities together.
-Learn more about aliases and what they are.
+Learn more about aliases.

 When to merge users

 Merging users is important to keep your report data accurate.

 - You add a new team member to your organization.

 - You commit data under a different alias that has not been imported into Flow.

 - You add new data sources to Flow including integrations, repos, and PR projects.

 Tip: Flow can notify you when new users are added to Flow or when Flow finds users you might want to merge.
 Learn more about signing up for email alerts.

 To limit the number of user merges you need to complete:

 - Use a consistent account to contribute to your Git host and ticket system.
 If you and your team create many new accounts, or use different Git identities to commit code, you will generate new aliases that will need to be merged to your apex user